Infamous Iron Man

-Infamous Iron Man is a 12-issue American comic book miniseries featuring the Marvel Comics character Victor Von Doom.
+Infamous Iron Man is an American comic book series featuring the Marvel Comics character Victor Von Doom.
 Written by comic veteran Brian Michael Bendis, and drawn by Alex Maleev, the series began publication in October 2016.
 Infamous Iron Man follows Von Doom as he takes on the persona of Iron Man after "Civil War II".

 Publication history

 The series was created by writer Brian Michael Bendis and artist Alex Maleev.
 The first issue was released on October 19, 2016, and had reasonable success, as it sold 73,735 in its first month and was the 23rd most popular title that month.
 It was well received by critics and fans, with an aggregate score of 7.6 and 8.0 respectively on Comicbook Roundup.
-At the end of the series, the story of Dr. Doom as Iron Man continued in Invincible Iron Man #593.
+At the end of the series, the story of Dr. Doom as Iron Man continued in The Unbelievable GwenPool #21 and Invincible Iron Man #593.